Sterling edges up against easing U.S. dollar - Up News Info

 The pound is the second-best performer among the G10 group of currencies year-to-date, up 3.5% against the U.S. dollar.

-The most recent data shows an increase in long positions, meaning the market bets on more gains in the pound.
+The most recent data shows an increase in long positions, meaning the market is betting the pound to gain more.

-Data showing a doubling of inflation in April and a fall in unemployment in Britain have kept sterling supported this week.
-April retail sales data and May purchasing managers indexes are due Friday.
+Data showing a doubling of inflation in April and a fall in unemployment in Britain has supported sterling this week.
+April retail sales data and May purchasing managers’ indexes are due Friday.

 “We agree with investors taking a glass half-full approach to the UK economy and prospects for the pound,” ING strategists said in a note to clients.
 “We see Cable (sterling/dollar) in a tight $1.4090/4100 to $1.4150/60 range today.”